SauravBhowmick/Master-s-Thesis-Work_RED/README.md

 - The analysis uses stratified splitting to maintain class balance

 ## Contributing
 This is a master's thesis project.
-For questions or collaboration inquiries, please contact the author.
+For questions or collaboration inquiries, please contact me (the author).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.